powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 * automatic repair
 * efficient data compression

 The following article takes a look at how using ZFS for the root filesystem of an Ubuntu system can take advantage of these features.
+Again, this is **experimental** and not supported, but we are encourage users to try this out and let us know if any issues occur.

 ## MAAS Configuration